meaganng/shopify-assessment-2022/README.md

 ### 1c.
 What is its value?

-The median value is \$284 on the order_amount column!
+The median value is $284 on the order_amount column!
+This is a better number than the initial AOV calculated by Shopify!
+The median accounted for shop_id 42 and 78's high order amount and produced an approximate average.

 ------------------------------------------------------------------------